About Mafia Exposed

 Drawing on investigative footwork and the vast literature of Mafia scholarship, this blog concentrates on the western half of Sicily, from the early days of rural exploitation around Corleone to Mussolini’s fascism, the sack of Palermo, and the “excellent cadavers” era of high-profile assassinations.

-Most of the locations are identified, but discretion restricts the whereabouts of private residences and other sensitive hot spots.
+Most of the locations are identified, but travelers should show discretion, respect and caution when seeking these locations.
 What was once the villa of a powerful crime boss is now likely the home of lawful citizens.
 Or perhaps not.
 While photos of tombs may appear lurid to some, graveside images are ubiquitous in the Italian press and are here regarded, respectfully, as legitimate artifacts.